How to Work at Home Making Vinyl Decals

-Cons: Let me tell you, this is not a get-rich-quick scheme.
-It is not kick-back-and-relax type of job.
+Let me tell you, this is not a get-rich-quick scheme.
+It is not a kick-back-and-relax type of job.
 There is real work involved.
 You will need to invest in some expensive supplies and equipment, set up your cutter, and use software to design the work.
 Don’t even think about trying to do this if you don’t already have a computer with design apps and know how to use them.
 You’ll also need to be an outgoing person in order to make connections with a steady supply of customers and continually expand your network.

-Pros: This is a fun way to earn a living and not much overhead is needed.
+This is a fun way to earn a living and not much overhead is needed.
 Assuming you already have a computer with design and vector-art-making programs, after the initial purchase of your cutter, all you will need is vinyl, app tape, various blades, and motivation.
-Starting a small home business like this can cost as low at $700.00.
+Starting a small home business like this can cost as low as $700.00.
 I bought my vinyl cutter on Amazon and it came with a design program.
 Plus, you can work wherever and whenever you want, and how much money you make depends on how much time and energy you put in.

 How to Start Your Own Sticker-Making Business

 There is a steep learning curve for using the software for your cutter, but you’ll probably get the hang of things pretty quickly.
 After that, it all depends on how good you are at following through on projects, finding customers, and delivering good product quickly.
 Since you won’t make much selling one decal at a time, you should think big when promoting, marketing, and approaching potential customers.

 A vinyl cutter is a computer-controlled machine that “reads” your design and translates it to an outline, then uses a sharp blade to cut that shape from a sheet of vinyl.
 After you’ve designed your art in an art program, you send it to the cutter which cuts the image.
 A small vinyl cutter might look like your computer printer and the big ones hold large rolls of vinyl.